Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Natural Complex Structures

 Moreover, the complex structure $J_{Y}$ (see Equation~(\ref{csm})) is anti-self-adjoint and an automorphism on the Hilbert space $W_V^{2s+1}(\Sigma, {\mu})\times W_V^{2s}(\Sigma, {\mu})$.
-This space is a product of Sobolev spaces defined by powers of the operator $H_V$. \end{theorem}\begin{proof} See Appendix~\ref{t66}. \end{proof} For the following examples we insert concrete functions for the scale factor, namely those corresponding to the scenarios of a radiation-dominated universe ($a=t^{1/2}$) and to inflation ($a=e^{Ht}$), see \cite[Chapter 5 and 6]{Wal:gr}, \cite[Chapter 7]{FU} and in a QFT context see also \cite{ad1} and \cite{ad2}. \begin{lemma} Let the metric be $\mathbf{g}=- a^{2}(t)dt^2+a^{2}(t) \underline{h}_{ij}(\vec{x})\,dx^idx^j$.
+This space is a product of Sobolev spaces defined by powers of the operator $H_V$. \end{theorem} \begin{proof} See Appendix~\ref{t66}. \end{proof} For the following examples we insert concrete functions for the scale factor, namely those corresponding to the scenarios of a radiation-dominated universe ($a=t^{1/2}$) and to inflation ($a=e^{Ht}$), see \cite[Chapter 5 and 6]{Wal:gr}, \cite[Chapter 7]{FU} and in a QFT context see also \cite{ad1} and \cite{ad2}.
+The inflation example can also be considered as flat slicing in de~Sitter space. \begin{example} Let the metric be $\mathbf{g}=- dt^2+a^{2}(t) \underline{h}_{ij}(\vec{x})\,dx^idx^j$ and let the scale factor be $a=t^{1/2}$ with $t\in\mathbb{R}^{+}$.
 Moreover, let the Klein-Gordon equation be given by